WordPress is a very special CMS

 The team over at WordPress.org recommend the following hosts:

-I have had many clients who use BlueHost and some with DreamHost.
-I have never experienced any issues with these two.
+I have had many clients who use BlueHost to great success.
 After 8 years of working with a variety of hosts, I still don’t have any experience with Laughing Squid…yet.

 My Preferred WordPress Webhosts